nikhilleopaul9/Training-Object-Detection-on-Custom-Dataset/README.md

 I have created a watch detection model using around 500 Images of different types of watches downloaded from the internet.
 The images are labeled using the [LabelImg Tool](https://github.com/tzutalin/labelImg).

 ![Screenshot (46)](https://user-images.githubusercontent.com/49313619/87877855-59947880-c9fe-11ea-92e8-bab93c1a2a9c.png)

+## Building the Dataset

+Run the BuildDataset.py file to build the dataset with positve as well as negative images in two different folders.
+Two folders named watch and no_watch will be created with thousands of photos in both the folders.